SFDO-Tooling/CumulusCI/docs/concepts.rst

 Project Orgs & Services
 -----------------------

 Orgs and services are external, authenticated resources that each project uses.
-CumulusCI makes it easy to connect orgs, as well as services like GitHub or MetaDeploy, to a single project, or to use them across many projects.
+CumulusCI makes it easy to connect orgs and services to a single project, or to use them across many projects.

+Orgs
+^^^^

 Each project has its own set of orgs, including active scratch orgs, persistent orgs like a production or packaging org, and predefined scratch org configurations.
-CumulusCI securely stores org authentication information in its keychain, making it easy to access connected orgs at any time.
+CumulusCI securely stores org authentication information in its keychain (via a unique identifier of characters), making it easy to access connected orgs at any time.
 The ``cci org list`` command shows all of the orgs connected to a project.
 Orgs can also be shared across multiple projects.

 Configuring orgs in CumulusCI is powerful, but comes with some complexity.
 To review the details, read the sections [TODO: link Scratch org environments] and [TODO: link persistent org section].

+Services
+^^^^^^^^

+Services represent external resources used by CumulusCI automation, such as access to a GitHub account or a MetaDeploy instance.
 Services are usually, but not always, connected to CumulusCI across projects as part of the global keychain.
-The ``command cci service`` list shows you which services are connected in the context of the current project.
+The command ``cci service list`` shows you which services are connected in the context of the current project.

-Services can be connected at the project level, which means that they're scoped to a single project and cannot be shared.
 Global services are easy to use and share and, therefore, we recommend you rely on them for the most part.
+However, services can also be connected at the project level, which means that they're scoped to a single project and cannot be shared.

-However, when you encounter a scenario where, for example, you need to use a specific Dev Hub for one - and only one(!) - project, you can simply connect to that service by way of the ``cci service connect devhub --project`` command.
+        Example: If you need to use a specific Dev Hub for one - and only one(!) - project, you can connect to that service with the command ``cci service connect devhub --project``.

 Tasks and Flows
 ---------------